-Shotengai generally refers to shopping streets full of small stalls and local venders.
-It can be easily found everywhere around Japan, and plays an essential role to provide daily necessities for locals.
-It also attracts a number of tourists as an exciting spot which allows them to try local specialties or get memorable gifts to bring back to their country.
+Shotengai generally refers to shopping streets full of small stalls and local vendors.
+It can be easily found everywhere around Japan and plays an essential role to provide daily necessities for locals.
+It also attracts many tourists as an exciting spot that allows them to try local specialties or get memorable gifts to bring back to their country.
 Tokyo boasts countless numbers of Shotengai, and each of them offers enjoyable shopping experiences with a range of shops dealing with unique products.
 Here is a list of 10+ interesting Shotengai in Tokyo!

 1. Ueno Ameyoko

 Ameya Yokocho also known as Ameyoko is one of the most famous Shotengai in Tokyo.
 It is located on a narrow street stretching about 500 meters between JR Ueno and Okachimachi Station.
 Some 400 small shops are lining the vibrant street and sell a variety of products for an affordable price.
 The shotengai is visited by a number of people both around Japan and overseas looking for an exciting shopping experience in Tokyo.
 Its history dates back soon after WWⅡ, when it started as a black market mainly dealing with international products.
 Today, you can find fresh seafood, prepared food, cosmetics, clothing, shoes, accessories, and much more!
 There is always something for everyone, and the welcoming atmosphere of the street makes it a comfortable shopping spot even for people visiting there for the first time!

 When you take the train to Okachimachi Station and continue north, you will pass the various shops lining the shotengai.
 The street end the south entrance of one of Tokyo’s Largest Parks: Ueno Park.
 Combining a visit to Ameyoko and Ueno is a fun half day activity, experiencing some of Tokyo’s diversity.